gnp-x/Porkbun-DNS-Updater/README.md

 It requires the bun* runtime, which you can install from https://bun.com.

-*No, I didn't choose bun because bun is in porkbun (I'm not that clever).
+*No, I didn't choose bun because bun is in porkbun (I *wish* I was that clever).
 I did it because it's better than node.

 ```bash
 # To install bun globally